Creatiwity/witycms-doc/adminsettings.md

 ![](admin-01.png)

-1. The name of your website, here is "**Preview**", allow yous to go to your website.
+1. The name of your website (here is "Preview") allows you to go to your website.
-2. The navigation allows to access at the different application.
+2. The navigation allows the access to the differents applications of your administration.
-3. Account information
+3. "**logout**" permit to disconnect your account to the administration.
-You can also a navigate between the different application such as **News** "**Settings**" etc.
+4. The submenu allows you to access at the different part of your application.
-At the end of the navigation bar you can "**logout**" your account to the administration.
+5.

 #### 2. The left menu